AdobeDocs/analytics.es-ES/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **Archivo .FIN**

-Cuando haya terminado de rellenar el archivo de fuente de datos, puede enviarlo por FTP a Analytics.
+Cuando haya terminado de completar el archivo de fuente de datos, puede enviarlo por FTP a Analytics.
 Pero, para que los datos se procesen, también deberá cargar, a continuación del otro, You will need to upload an empty text file with the same name of your data file, but with a [!DNL .fin] extension.

 For example, if you upload a (tab-delimited) data file called [!DNL myproductdata.txt], you would also need to upload an empty text file called [!DNL myproductdata.fin].
 Without the [!DNL .fin] file, data would never be processed.